garniergere/Reference.Db.SNPs.Quercus/README.md

-## High quality SNP, Indel and SSR Resources for <i>Quercus petraea</i> & <i>Q. robur</i>
+## Novel Results from high quality SNP, Indel and SSR Resources for <i>Quercus petraea</i> & <i>Q. robur</i>

 This page compiles information from a database of high-quality polymorphic loci (SNP, Indel, SSR) characterized across ~530 kb of sequence fragments from genic regions in two Quercus species (<i>Q. petraea</i> and <i>Q. robur</i>).

 In the post-genomics era, non-model species like most <i>Fagaceae</i> still lack operational diversity resources for population genomics studies.
 The quality of the data provided here and their representativity in terms of species genomic diversity make them useful for possible applications in medium-scale landscape  and molecular ecology projects .
 Moreover, they can serve as a reference resource for validation purposes in larger-scale re-sequencing projects (e.g. for precise variant identification in reference individuals, for comparing symmary statistics distributions in evolutionary studies, for estimating genotyping error rates).
 This type of project is preferentially recommended in oaks in contrast to SNP array development, given the large nucleotide variation and low levels of linkage disequilibrium revealed.

+With those data, we observed robust patterns of slightly but significantly higher diversity in <i>Q. petraea</i>, across a random gene set and in the abiotic stress functional category, and a heterogeneous landscape of both nucleotide diversity and differentiation.
+Alternative and non-exclusive hypotheses are proposed to explain those patterns, in the context of these oak species past history of recolonization and introgression.

-These data were first published in BioRxiv with the most recent version of the manuscript available <A HREF="https://www.biorxiv.org/content/10.1101/388447v4.full.pdf"> here</A>:
+The most recent version of the manuscript detailing these data and associated results can be found  <A HREF="https://www.biorxiv.org/content/10.1101/388447v4.full.pdf"> here</A>:
 <br/>
 > Lang T, Abadie P, Léger V, Decourcelle T, Frigerio J-M, Burban C, Bodénès C, Guichoux E, Le Provost G, Robin C, Tani N, Léger P, Lepoittevin C, El Mujtar VA, Hubert F, Tibbits J, Paiva J, Franc A, Raspail F, Mariette S, Reviron M-P, Plomion C, Kremer A, Desprez-Loustau M-L, Garnier-Géré P (2018) High-quality SNPs from genic regions highlight introgression patterns among European white oaks (<i>Quercus petraea</i> and <i>Q. robur</i>).<br />